 In the 1960's while America was engulfed in free love, political unrest and lunar landings, Japan was dealing with a government-enforced ban on the use of chemicals in food products.
 Word of these synthetic-free steviosides gave them new hope for some of their most popular foods and beverages.
 Their research was intense, as was their belief in the potential of what steviosides held for the future.
 By 1990, Japan accounted for over 40% of worldwide stevia use.
 Today, it is used on an enormous commercial level, and sales continue to escalate.

-Despite its unquestionable safety and moderate US success, stevia was banned by the FDA in 1991.
+Despite its unquestionable safety and moderate US success, stevia was banned by the US FDA in 1991.
 Just three years later, this ban was lifted when congress passed the Dietary Supplement Health and Education Act (DHSEA).
 This made it possible to import Stevia as a dietary supplement.
 Interestingly, the study used to originally support the temporary ban was later found to be severely flawed.

 Any way you look at it, Stevia is nothing short of a botanical phenomenon.
 Its use dates back hundreds of years without any documented adverse reactions.
 Decades of extensive research have proven that it's absolutely safe and free of dangerous chemicals.
 In fact, raw Stevia, in its natural state, contains over 100 phytonutrients.

 Aside from being one of the safest natural compounds on the planet, Stevia just makes healthy sense.
 Even in massive amounts, it remains non-toxic, has next to no calories and doesn't promote tooth decay.
 With its non-bitter aftertaste, even kitchens from every corner of the globe are beginning to discover what a wonderful supplement stevia can truly be.
 And unlike many of the earliest users, you won't have to scour the sweltering jungles of South America to find it.

 Health Disclaimer.
 Copyright ©2005-2021.
 First published April 2005, last updated June 2021.
 Content provided by NOW Foods.
 Published with permission.
 Jayson Kroner is a health and fitness journalist, a certified sports nutritionist, and co-author of the book '7-Syndrome Healing'.